-HAMILTON COUNTY HIGH SCHOOL - Grades 7 - 12

-Minor to Major Discipline Chart of the Code of Student Conduct
+HAMILTON COUNTY HIGH SCHOOL - Grades 7 - 12 Minor to Major Discipline Chart of the Code of Student Conduct

 Discipline Chart Terms - Consequences Listed in Ascending Order of Severity Code Description СР Corporal Punishment (CP) subject to the rules of the District School Board, the Principal or designee may administer CP in the presence of an adult witness with parental consent.
-Corporal punishment will not be administered more than 3 times in a schoolyear.
+Corporal punishment will not be administered more than 3 times in a school year.
 ISS In School Suspension (ISS) In School Suspension is the temporary removal of a student from the student's regular schedule and placed in an alternative program.
 Students must successfully complete assigned work in ISS prior to returning to regular classes.
 There will be a limit of 10 days per year in ISS.
-After that limit, OSS will be assigned. oss Out of School Suspension (OSS) is the temporary removal of a student from all classes of instruction on public school grounds and denied participation in all school related activities for a period not to exceed 10 days per incident.
+After that limit, OSS will be assigned.
+OSS Out of School Suspension (OSS) is the temporary removal of a student from all classes of instruction on public school grounds and denied participation in all school related activities for a period not to exceed 10 days per incident.
 AP Alternative Placement (AP) is offered for students in grades 6-12.
 Placement in the program can only occur as result of approval by the school board.
-SRO School Resource Officer (SRO) will be utilized to help counsel and modify behavior of students committing major acts of misconduct. РВММ Positive Behavior Modification Modules (students will complete behavior modification modules to reflect on inappropriate behavior.
-ASD After School Detention (students will serve in 3 hour increments after school detention which could include cleaning parts of the campus)
+SRO School Resource Officer (SRO) will be utilized to help counsel and modify behavior of students committing major acts of misconduct.
+ASD After School Detention (students will serve in 1 hour increments after school detention which could include cleaning parts of the campus)